erdos/erdos.pseudb/README.md

 ```

 ### ffind

 `(ffind db m)`

 Returns a list of all supermaps of m in db.
-Takes O(1) time when indices are set for some keys in m.
+Takes O(1) time when indices exist for keys in m.

 **example:**
 ```clojure